Gualterio Looser

 Gualterio Looser Schallemberg (September 4, 1898, Santiago - July 22, 1982) was a Chilean botanist and engineer of Swiss descent.
 He owned a factory that made agricultural implements.

 In 1928, Looser joined the American Fern Society, and started to publish papers on the pteridophytes of Chile.
-His herbarium containing approximately 8000 specimens was given to Conservatoire et Jardin botaniques de la Ville de Genève.
+His herbarium containing approximately 8000 specimens was given to the Geneva Botanical Garden.

 Early life

 Born in Santiago, Chile, Gualterio Looser was the son of a Swiss father, Ulrich Looser, and a Swiss-French mother, Laura Schallemberg, both originally from the Swiss city of Toggenburg.
 From a young age, he showed a keen interest in the natural sciences and began to develop as a naturalist.
 He collected plants, insects, stones, and other objects that piqued his curiosity.
 He received his education at the German School of Santiago and later at the Liceo de Aplicación.
 On January 3, 1916, he earned a Bachelor of Humanities degree from the University of Chile.

 Although he wanted to study engineering, Looser worked with his sister Elena in his father's factory in Santiago, which produced agricultural spare parts.
 However, he continued to pursue his passion for scientific activities, particularly in ethnology, ethnography, and archaeology.
 He also created a significant library, comprising volumes on botany, archaeology, and ethnology, which grew rapidly as Looser acquired any books related to science.
 Looser married Martha Hoffmann and had a son, Leonel Looser Hoffmann.